Todd812/nws-alert-map/README.md

 # nws-alert-map
 Interactive real-time map of NWS weather alerts for all US zones, counties, and fire zones with color-coded severity and detailed alert modals for all alert types.
+This script maps all NWS alerts that are land based.
+I'm working on adding offshore zones to the script.

 # NWS Weather Alerts Map